tt-rss/tt-rss.github.io/docs/SSL-Certificate-Authentication.md

 If you have no idea how certificates work (i.e. the terms x509 and PKI make no sense to you), stop now.

 This guide includes steps for Nginx.
-Of course other web servers (e.g.-Apache) support client certificates so you're welcome to use them if you prefer, the steps just aren't included here (but might be added at some point).
+Of course other web servers (e.g. Apache) support client certificates so you're welcome to use them if you prefer, the steps just aren't included here (but might be added at some point).

 This guide was written with Debian 9 in mind, other distros will vary.